James Fear: Cotswold Wedding Photographer

 Hello, I am James Fear and I am a Wedding Photographer...

 Thank you for popping by, before you look at too many pictures, I thought I would say hi and let you know a little bit about me.

 My studio is situated in the beautiful Cotswolds town of Cheltenham Spa.
 Gloucestershire is an excellent hub for wedding photography.
 Gloucestershire and the Cotswolds are full of the best wedding venues in the UK.
 As word has spread, so has the distance to the weddings I photograph.
 As such, I am incredibly grateful for having easy access to motorways for weddings further afield.

 Below, is a little on my ethos and approach to wedding photography.
-Unlike many wedding photographers, I come from a strong background in the arts.
-Having studied fine art to degree level and beyond, I have a strong understanding of aesthetics and constantly strive to achieve the strongest possible imagery from every wedding I photograph.
+Unlike many wedding photographers, I come from a strong arts background.
+Having studied fine art to degree level and beyond, I have a strong understanding of aesthetics and continuously strive to achieve the strongest possible imagery from every wedding I photograph.

 Although I now photograph digitally, my background is from the film days.
-This and my influences from the past are inherent in my post-production values.
-Simply put, if it wasn't possible in the darkroom then I will not allow it on my computer.
-My approach to post-production results in wedding photographs which will stand the test of time.
-For more information regarding my ethos, services and fees please see Bio Page.
+My influences from the past are inherent in my post-production values.
+Simply put, if it wasn't possible in the darkroom, then I will not allow it on my computer.

-I have been lucky enough to photograph weddings at some incredible venues in my time, including: Aynhoe Park, Elmore Court, Blenheim Palace, Eastnor Castle, Hampton Court Palace, Pittville Pump Rooms, Sudeley Castle, Cripps Barn, Wyck Hill House, Matara Centre, Bibury Court Hotel, Kingscote Barn, Coombe Lodge and the Great Tythe Barn in Tetbury to name just a few.
+I have been lucky enough to photograph weddings at some incredible venues in my time.
+These include Aynhoe Park, Elmore Court, Blenheim Palace, Eastnor Castle, Hampton Court Palace, Chateau La Durantie, to name just a few.